Large deviations for a class of tempered subordinators and their inverse processes: Preliminaries and some remarks

 and

 hold.
 A rate function is said to be good if $\{\{y\in\mathcal{Y}:I(y)\leq\eta\}:\eta\geq 0\}$ is a family of compact sets.

-We essentially deal with cases where $\mathcal{Y}=\mathbb{R}^h$ for some integer $h\geq 1$, and we often use G\"artner Ellis Theorem (see e.g. Theorem 2.3.6 in \cite{DemboZeitouni}).
-Throughout this paper we use the notation $\langle\cdot,\cdot\rangle$ for the inner product in $\mathbb{R}^h$.
-G\"artner Ellis Theorem allows to say that, if there exists
+We essentially deal with cases where $\mathcal{Y}=\mathbb{R}^h$ for some integer $h\geq 1$, and we often use the G\"artner Ellis Theorem (see e.g. Theorem 2.3.6 in \cite{DemboZeitouni}).
+Here we briefly recall the statement of that theorem and, in view of what follows, throughout this paper we use the notation $\langle\cdot,\cdot\rangle$ for the inner product in $\mathbb{R}^h$.
+Assume that there exists